-- 11.1.
-CMHC and ASHC are committed to working together and avoiding disputes through government-to-government information exchange, advance notice, early consultation, and discussion, clarification, and resolution of issues, wherever possible, as they arise. - 11.2.
-If at any time either CMHC or ASHC is of the opinion that the other Party has failed to comply with any of its obligations or undertakings under this Agreement or is in breach of any term or condition of the Agreement, CMHC or ASHC, as the case may be, may notify the other Party in writing of the failure or breach.
-Upon such notice, CMHC and ASHC will endeavour to resolve the issue in dispute bilaterally through their designated officials.
+11.1.
+CMHC and MHRC are committed to working together and avoiding disputes through government-to-government information exchange, advance notice, early consultation, and discussion, clarification, and resolution of issues, wherever possible, as they arise.

-11.3.
-If a dispute cannot be resolved by designated officials, then the dispute will be referred to the Deputy Minister of Alberta responsible for housing and the President and Chief Executive Officer of CMHC, and if it cannot be resolved by them, then the respective Minister of CMHC and Alberta most responsible for housing shall endeavour to resolve the dispute.
+- 11.2.
+If at any time either CMHC or MHRC is of the opinion that the other Party has failed to comply with any of its obligations or undertakings under this Agreement or is in breach of any term or condition of the Agreement, CMHC or MHRC, as the case may be, may notify the other party in writing of the failure or breach on a timely basis after becoming aware of the failure or breach.
+Upon such notice, CMHC and MHRC will endeavour to resolve the issue in dispute bilaterally through their designated officials. - 11.3.
+If a dispute cannot be resolved by designated officials, then the dispute will be referred to the Deputy Minister responsible for MHRC and the President and Chief Executive Officer of CMHC, and if it cannot be resolved by them, then the respective Minister of CMHC and the Minister responsible for MHRC shall endeavour to resolve the dispute.